nFal/ARM/baremetal/aarch64/README.md

 Baremetal GCC ARM toolchain can be obtained from:
 https://releases.linaro.org/components/toolchain/binaries/latest/aarch64-elf/

-Both the simulator and gcc binaries are also present in the 'binaries' directory.

 To run:
 cd aarch64/
 make (compiles and links test64.c, startup64.s using the linker script test64.ld; produces test64.elf)